Frequently Asked Questions

 It all depends on the class.
 Check the course description for details about what software the class is covering.

 Do you offer degrees?

 Nope.
 We just dig making music, and showing others how to make music.
 If you are interested in a degree in music, talk to us.
 Slam Academy instructors all have them, and we would be happy to chat about available college options in the area.

-We do offer programs, however.
-These are programs from us that signify that you have completed a series of classes with us.
+We do offer certificates of completion, however.
+These are certificates from us that signify that you have completed a program with us.

 Do you offer CEU credits for teachers?